StuyPulse/team694.github.io/kickoff/index.md

 * Autonomous Routines
 * Types of Robots
 * Types of Allances
-* What will be common bots we see?
 * What will win quals?
-* What will win NY?
+* What will win a regional?
 * What will win Champs?`
 * All a ways a robot can defend
 * What shouldn't we do?
-* Perfect Cycles/Perfect Autons
+* Perfect cycles/perfect autons
+* What will be common robots we will see?

+&nbsp;

 ### Small Group Assignments